-When the Group ceases to consolidate an investment because of a loss of control, any retained interest in the entity is remeasured to its fair value with the change in carrying amount recognised in the consolidated statement of income.
+When the Company ceases to consolidate an investment because of a loss of control, any retained interest in the entity is re-measured to its fair value with the change in carrying amount recognised in the consolidated statement of income.
 This fair value becomes the initial carrying amount for the purposes of subsequent accounting for the retained interest as an associate or a financial asset.
-In addition, any amounts previously recognised in consolidated statement of other comprehensive income in respect of that entity are accounted for as if the Group had directly disposed of the related assets or liabilities.
+In addition, any amounts previously recognised in consolidated statement of other comprehensive income in respect of that entity are accounted for as if the Company had directly disposed of the related assets or liabilities.
 This may mean that amounts previously recognised in consolidated statement of other comprehensive income are reclassified to consolidated statement of income.
-In case of loss of control over subsidiary, the Group also derecognises the assets and liabilities of the subsidiary, and any related NCI and other components of equity.
+In case of loss of control over subsidiary, the Company also derecognises the assets and liabilities of the subsidiary, and any related non-controlling interest (NCI) and other components of equity.
 Any resulting gain or loss is recognised in the consolidated statement of income.